blueswen/fastapi-observability/readme.md

 #### Metrics

-Utilize [Prometheus Python Client](https://github.com/prometheus/client_python) generate OpenTelemetry format metric with [exemplars](https://github.com/prometheus/client_python#exemplars) and expose on ```/metrics``` for Prometheus.
+Use [Prometheus Python Client](https://github.com/prometheus/client_python) to generate OpenTelemetry format metric with [exemplars](https://github.com/prometheus/client_python#exemplars) and expose on ```/metrics``` for Prometheus.

-In order to add exemplars to metrics, we retrieve trace id from current span for exemplar, and add trace id dict to Histogram or Counter metrics.
+In order to add exemplar to metrics, we retrieve trace id from current span for exemplar, and add trace id dict to Histogram or Counter metrics.

 ```py
 # fastapi_app/utils.py